 Note: Courses in elementary French and German are offered to students who wish to begin the study of these languages.
+These are elective, for three hours; 6 credits, each semester.

 English Language and Literature

 ENGLISH 1-2.
 Composition and Rhetoric.
 The aim of this course is to give training in the correct and effective use of English.
 Special attention is paid to word analysis and choice of words, to sentence and paragraph structure.
 Frequent themes emphasizing these elements of composition are required.
 Emphasis is laid on clear thinking as the basis of lucid and coherent expression, and the work is directed toward the development of the student's powers of observation, reflection, and coordination, as well as his command of formal correctness.
 Special stress is laid upon the four types of composition, Narration, Description, Exposition, and Argumentation.